 However, as a concern sewist you must have a sound knowledge of its types, proper application and reasons for using.
 Otherwise, you may gum up the machine any time out of your unconsciousness.
 Hence, today this article introduces you to these three vital things in detail.
 Let’s help you explore the entire matter!

 You already know about sewing machine oil.
-Now you will get a brief idea on it.
-Let’s know.
+Now you will get a brief idea on its types and their respective specialty.

 Kinds of Sewing Machine Oil

 Although there might be numerous types of it yet three types of sewing machine oil are the mostly used all over the world: natural, mineral, and synthetic.
 Let’s learn each of the types in detail.